 10. Perform weekly Dashamul Tea Basti (herbal enema).

 Directions: Perform the Dashamul tea basti on an empty stomach either first thing in the morning or before bed.
-Apply this 1-3 days each week until the constipation has subsided.
-Avoid excessive use, as this can create dependency overtime.
-To prevent further constipation, this herbal enema can be performed up to one time weekly, bi-weekly or monthly longterm.
+Apply these 1 to 3 days each week until constipation has subsided.
+Avoid excessive use, as this can create dependency over time.
+To prevent further constipation, this herbal enema can be performed up to one time weekly, bi-weekly or monthly long-term.

 11. Take 1 Tbsp of organic, food-grade Castor Oil in ginger tea before bed.

-WORD OF CAUTION: Castor oil should only be taken using a very high quality, organic castor oil and should be taken only under the guidance of a knowledgable practitioner.
-Taking too much can lead to vomiting, nausea or severe diarrhea, and taking this remedy for too long can lead to dependency.
+WORD OF CAUTION: Castor oil should only be taken using a very high-quality, organic castor oil and should be taken only under the guidance of a knowledgeable practitioner.
+Taking too much can lead to vomiting, nausea, or severe diarrhea, and taking this remedy for too long can lead to dependency.

-Directions: Take 1 Tbsp of castor oil blended in 1 cup of a warm ginger tea (get recipe here).
-Take this each night directly before bed for 2-3 nights in a row and then discontinue use completely.
-After the flushing is complete, switch to less abrasive nightly treatment such as the Triphala Churna recommended above.
+Directions: Mix 1 Tbsp of castor oil blended with 1 cup of a warm ginger tea (get recipe here).
+Take this each night directly before bed for 2 to 3 nights in a row and then discontinue use completely.
+After the flushing is complete, switch to a less abrasive nightly treatment such as the Triphala Churna recommended above.